JiaLi2000/FNM/README.md

 # Fair Ncut Minimization
+Codes and datasets for paper "Spectral Normalized-Cut Graph Partitioning with Fairness Constraints".
 ## Requirements
 Our experiments test on ubuntu 20.04 with python 3.9 and [Gurobi 10.0](https://www.gurobi.com/).
 Dependent python libraries of our algorithm **FNM** include: \